-- 1. glm\setup This function serves to resample your fmriprepped data into a standard resolution and image size, apply a brain mask (calculated by FMRIprep), optionally perform SUSAN smoothing, and drop timepoints from the beginning and ending of the images.
-Note: The resampling is not registration and this glm\setup function requires that you have already preprocessed your data using FMRIprep. - 2. fsl\onset\extract This function will extract task trial onset, duration and an optional parametric variable from the BIDS formatted events files, and constructs a set of FSL 3-column EV files. - 3. glm\l1\preparefsfs This function takes an fsf file that you have generated as a prototype, and copies/modifies it for use with the images in your dataset.
+- glm_setup This function serves to resample your fmriprepped data into a standard resolution and image size, apply a brain mask (calculated by FMRIprep), optionally perform SUSAN smoothing, and drop timepoints from the beginning and ending of the images.
+Note: The resampling is not registration and this glm_setup function requires that you have already preprocessed your data using FMRIprep. - 2. fsl_onset_extract This function will extract task trial onset, duration and an optional parametric variable from the BIDS formatted events files, and constructs a set of FSL 3-column EV files. - 3. glm_l1_preparefsfs This function takes an fsf file that you have generated as a prototype, and copies/modifies it for use with the images in your dataset.
 Multiple different L1 fsfs can be used, and images can be excluded or explicitly included in a given L1.
-See below for details on the glm configuration file. - 4. glm\l2\preparefsfs This function takes an fsf file, and a csv sheet that contains information about which image goes with which subject, and copies/modifies the fsf file for use with your dataset.
+See below for details on the glm configuration file. - 4. glm_l1_launch Use this command to launch the fsf files generated by the glm_l1_preparefsfs command. - 5. glm_l2_preparefsfs This function takes an fsf file, and a csv sheet that contains information about which image goes with which subject, and copies/modifies the fsf file for use with your dataset.
 Similarly to L1, multiple L2 fsf files can be specified.
-See below for details on how to do this.
+See below for details on how to do this. - 6. glm_12_launch Use this command to launch the fsf files generated by the glm_12_preparefsfs command.